LarryHsiao/Jasmine/readme.md

 Jasmine
 =======

-A Android application for account recording.
+An Android application for account recording.